You Have to Wonder Why

 how the walls

-printed in your memories
+printed in my memories

 as colorful and bright